apparena/patterns/docs/FRONTEND_DEVELOPMENT.md

 1. Create a new folder in the *source/pages/* directory with a name of your choosing (The name will not be visible in the frontend but it has to be unique)
-2. Create a new JavaScript file (*.js or *.jsx) file in the new folder that starts with a low number (e.g. 00- or 01-).
+2. Create a new JavaScript file (*.js or *.jsx) file in the new folder
-3. Add the necessary content into this main file
+3. Add the necessary content into this file (See "[What's necessary to make a working static page](#whats-necessary-to-make-a-working-static-page)")
-4. Optionally: Add any number of additional JavaScript files that will be accessible via the sidebar.
+4. Optionally: Add any number of additional JavaScript files
-Give them higher numbers (like 02-) to dictate their order in the sidebar.
+5. Add a `index.js` file into your folder (See "[Putting your pages together in the index.js file](#putting-your-pages-together-in-the-indexjs-file)")
-5. Insert your new page into the *pages/index.js* file if not present
+6. Insert your new page into the *pages/index.js* file if not present

-Follow these steps to add a new page into the index.js file:
+Follow these steps to add a new page into the *pages/index.js* file:

 1. At the top insert a new import statement like so:
 ```javascript